 You will be asked to pay for damages or the full replacement cost at the discretion of library staff

-If you accumulate overdue charges over $10.00 or more, you will lose your borrowing privileges until the charges are paid.
 If you fail to pay the $5.00 Interlibrary Loan search fee you will not receive further Interlibrary Loan service.
 If overdue items are not returned within 21 days the library assumes they are lost and sends a bill which includes fines and replacement costs of the material.
 Unpaid accounts of $25 or more will be forwarded to our materials recovery agency when they are 60 days past due, and a non-refundable $10 service charge will be added to your account.

 Yes, children of all ages may have their own card.
 When applying, children and teens 17 and younger will need to have a parent or guardian present, and the parent or guardian will need to present identification and documentation (described above) proving residency OR payment of property taxes in Jackson County.
 Parents may choose a Parent Restricted card which limits the number of items their child can borrow to two at a time.
 Parents are responsible for any charges incurred on a child’s card.